6 Tips to Improve Personal Website and Get Freelance Work

 Tips to Improve Your Personal Website

-All the traffic you manage to generate to your website can then be converted into something more – if only your website is built to work for you that way.
+All the traffic you manage to generate to your personal web pages can then be converted into something more – if only your websites are built to work for you that way.
 Here are six vital tips to help you improve your personal website to bring you more freelance work.

 1. Make sure your website is self-hosted